 Or they'll come to you and they'll be like, "Oh, I'm sorry, this doesn't work for me, so, you know, go and re-do it.
 So you're in that position where you have to start from scratch.

 And the point about having milestones, I think is a really important one, because I think people get overwhelmed and they think, "Oh, my God, I can't do this.
 I can't implement a full 180 on my account management offer and solution.
 It's too big.
 It's too difficult because there's too much happening."

 But I love how you've said little milestones.
 Just those little steps.
 You start one foot after the other.
 Start here, figure out the best...
 Where you want to go and then work backwards and start to build the building blocks, I guess?

-Warwick: Same.
+Same.
 I'm a huge fan of my mind mapping you guys.
 I'll leave some links to some templates that I use for things like meeting agendas, account plans.
-Mind mapping is great and Mindmeister is a tool that I use for that, so links are below.
+Mind mapping is great and Mindmeister is a tool that I use for that.

 And I think that's the problem.

 When when you actually think, "actually I get it and I know what I want to get out of it" and I hear this from my team a lot: "But if I do it, it will be quicker and it will be done right.
 And if I have to give it away, I don't know how it's going to be done."

 Well, learn to be OK with that.
 You need to learn to be OK with trusting other departments, other people, and to make sure that you set your boundaries because if not account management is often misconstrued as an inbox where everything else falls that doesn't belong to the sales or marketing, etc. so you end up being that repository of non-strategic tasks that nobody else wants to do.
 But they are for the client, so they kind of like fall with account management.
 And it's very important to to have your limits very clear from the start.